asquared/stm32f0-barebones-template/README.md

 or peripheral libraries.
 Use this if you're like me and prefer to work with the bare metal when developing your embedded projects.

+On Debian Jessie, to get a toolchain, just `apt-get install gcc-arm-none-eabi` and away you go.

 ## Just the essentials!

 This won't program your board, initialize your peripherals for you,